AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-log-time.md

 product-area: workfront-integrations;setup
 navigation-topic: adobe-workfront-for-creative-cloud
 title: Log time in Adobe Photoshop
 description: You can log time for projects, tasks, and issues you're working on directly in Photoshop.
-The Workfront administrator determines which project-specific hour types are available as described in Manage hour types.
+The [!DNL Workfront] administrator determines which project-specific hour types are available as described in Manage hour types.
 author: Courtney
 feature: Workfront Integrations and Apps, Digital Content and Documents
 exl-id: 4c5bd7ca-18f2-4a47-9e79-c39d5852aab5
 ---
 # Log time in Adobe Photoshop

 You can log time for projects, tasks, and issues you're working on directly in Photoshop.
-The Workfront administrator determines which project-specific hour types are available as described in [Manage hour types](../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/hour-types.md).
+The [!DNL Workfront] administrator determines which project-specific hour types are available as described in [Manage hour types](../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/hour-types.md).

 ## Access requirements